arinmsn/Courses/Books/C_Programming_For_Absolute_Beg/Ch5/README.md

 2. Build the function definitions for each preceding function prototype.

 3. Add your own trivia categories to the Trivia game.

+4. Modify the Trivia game to track the number of times a user gets an answer correct and incorrect.
+When the user quits the program, display the number of correct and incorrect answers.
+Consider using global variables to track the number of questions answered, the number answered correctly, and the number answered incorrectly.